jonathanCNITA/notes_CNITA/LEARN_RESEAU_SYSTEM.md

 ```

-If Not, generate a new one
+If No, generate a new one
 ```bash
 ssh-keygen
 ```